K-Enin/Compressor-Optimization-Problem/README.md

 ### Configs
 In the Configs.txt you can find different config parameter, which can be change according to the desired network.
 So far the code can only work with universal parameters - hence all pipes have the same length, the same diameter, and the same frictional value.

+### Consent
+The code can only be published and further used by third parties with the consent and knowledge of the author.